The UEFA Women's Champions League, the blue riband club event in European football, is about to start its 26th season.

 The format to the UEFA Women's Champions League has constantly been tweaked over the years as more sides have got involved.

-A total of 68 teams competed in the group stage qualifying rounds of the 2024/25 UEFA Women's Champions League, which included two rounds, with 46 teams in the Champions Path and 22 teams in the League Path.
+A total of 68 teams will compete in the group stage qualifying rounds of the 2025/26 UEFA Women's Champions League, which included two rounds, with 46 teams in the Champions Path and 22 teams in the League Path.

 The six highest-ranked countries - France, Germany, Spain, England, Italy and Sweden - were able to enter three teams, another 10 countries including Scotland could enter two teams and the rest entered only one.